 Lower Elementary students further develop foundational musical skills by attending music class twice a week.
 Students learn music created by master musicians of various cultures in addition to note reading, note writing and music theory.
 Regular exposure to solo singing, part singing, basic keyboard, recorder performance, ensemble performance and social dance deepen their musical understanding and ability.

 Upper Elementary students begin studying a string, woodwind or brass instrument.
 They use their musical skills to play in solo, small ensemble and large ensemble settings as they create music with others.
-Many students choose to take private lessons on their chosen instruments—or another instrument, such as piano or guitar—through the HMS Conservatory of Music.
+Many students choose to further their study as part of the Conservatory of Music at HMS, which includes HMS students and students from the greater community.
 This enriches and accelerates their development and adds to the ability of the group.